 Pathogenesis of demyelinating disease such as multiple sclerosis is not yet clear and effective therapy is not established.
-Lipid is a major component of myelin and remyelination involves various kinds of lipid metabolism-related enzymes, which can be therapeutic targets of demyelinating disease.
-Our previous study revealed that the expression of lanosterol 14- α Demethylase (LDM, CYP51) , stearoyl-CoA desaturase (SCD), lipidosin is up-regulated during the process of remyelination, suggesting that activation of these lipid metabolism-related enzymes can accelerate remyelination.
-To further pursue functional roles of these enzymes in remyelination, following studies were done.
+Lipid is a major component of myelin and remyelination involves various kinds of lipid metabolism- related enzymes, which can be therapeutic targets of demyelinating disease.
+Cholesterol, a major component of myelin, cannot pass blood brain barrier and all of cholesterol necessary for myelin formation is believed to be synthetized in the brain.
+Our previous study revealed that the expression of lanosterol 14α-demethylase (LDM, CYP51) is up-regulated during the process of remyelination.
+LDM catalyzes demethylation of lanosterol to FF-MAS (Follicular fluid meiosis-activating sterol) in cholesterol biosynthesis and is the only cytochrome P450 enzyme that is involved in cholesterol biosynthesis in eukaryotes.
+We previously found that LDM is selectively expressed in oligodendroglia.
+We succeeded to establish a line of transgenic mouse that shows oligodendroglia-specific high expression of LDM (LDM-Tg).
+We disclosed following points using this transgenic mice and wild type mice.